Applicants Schools Enterprise Media About Find a course Apply

 About

-The Bachelor of Laws Program provides a gateway to a rewarding career in Law and can provide a strong foundation for other career opportunities.
+The Bachelor of Laws degree provides a gateway to a rewarding career in Law and can provide a strong foundation for other career opportunities.
 This degree will prepare you to work as a lawyer in a private practice, in government, as corporate counsel or in a not-for-profit organisation.
+While it can be challenging, the legal profession is also an immensely rewarding one.

 Areas of study